Why work at Deakin?

 - Deakin was rated 5 stars by the prestigious QS global ranking organisation

-- Almost a third of Deakin's students study wholly in the cloud
+- Approximately one quarter of Deakin's students study wholly in the cloud

 - 17% are international students from over 120 countries and 22% are from regional and rural locations